 What attracted you to work at SpringBoard Recovery?

 The interview process and the overall feel of the community, as well as the building itself.
-Jerry and the rest of the leadership team, during both the interview process and the creative process, made it an impossible job to turn down.
+The leadership team, during both the interview process and the creative process, made it an impossible job to turn down.
 Also, I enjoy the population and working with them to help them accomplish their goals.

 What brought you to work in this industry?